Race record trails ‘wild card’ prosecutor in Louisiana death

 So even with explosive body-camera video showing officers stunning, beating and dragging Greene, the Black district attorney in mostly white Union Parish has decided to bring in a hired gun: an experienced white special prosecutor with a folksy law-and-order bravado and a three-decades-long reputation for winning complicated cases across the state.

-But Hugo Holland’s background is also marked by accusations of racial bias, including new claims uncovered by The Associated Press, that make him an unlikely advocate for racial justice.
-In fact, he says the concept has no place in the Greene case or anywhere in the justice system.
+But parts of Hugo Holland’s background, including new details uncovered by The Associated Press, make him an unlikely advocate for racial justice — a concept he says has no place in the Greene case or anywhere in the justice system.

 “Justice is justice,” Holland told the AP.
 “It doesn’t make any difference what race the offender or the victim is.
 F——— race has got nothing to do with it.”